Modifications, hints, tips and technical information for the

 When the selected timeslot is in use for another talkgroup, the radio is NOT allowed to TX (good)

-HOWEVER, when the selected timeslot is in use for the SELECTED talkgroup, the radio is still NOT allowed to TX after the transmission has ended (bad - user is unable to reply to a transmission in their talkgroup)
+HOWEVER, when the selected timeslot is in use for the SELECTED talkgroup, the radio is still NOT allowed to TX after the transmission has ended, until the RF carrier on the frequency has dropped (bad - user is unable to reply to a transmission in their talkgroup)

 3) No DMR receive when RX Group List set to none.

-All other DMR radios make the assumption that if RX Group is set to none, then the receive group is the same as the selected channel Contact e.g. if RX Group List = none, then RX Group is the same as TX Contact programmed for that channel.
+Most other DMR radios make the assumption that if RX Group is set to none, then the receive group is the same as the selected channel Contact e.g. if RX Group List = none, then RX Group is assumed to be the same as TX Contact programmed for that channel.
 It would be good to have the GD-77 follow this convention.
 Instead, the GD-77 does not do this, it must have a RX Group List programmed to hear anything.

 4) Factory reset corrupts memory in GD-77